ant-design/ant-design/docs/react/getting-started.en-US.md

 ## Your First Example

-Here is a simple online codesandbox demo of an Ant Design component to show the usage of Ant Design React.
+Here is a simple online codesandbox demo of an Infra Design component to show the usage of Infra Design React.

 <iframe
   src="https://codesandbox.io/embed/antd-reproduction-template-6e93z?autoresize=1&fontsize=14&hidenavigation=1&theme=dark"